awsdocs/aws-cloud9-user-guide/doc_source/open-environment.md

    + If your organization uses AWS Single Sign\-On \(SSO\), see your AWS account administrator for sign\-in instructions\.
    + If you're using an AWS Educate Starter Account, see [Step 2: Sign in to the AWS Cloud9 Console](setup-student.md#setup-student-sign-in-ide) in *Individual Student Signup*\.
    + If you're a student in a classroom, see your instructor for sign\-in instructions\.
+**Important**
+If you [sign out of your AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/sign-out-account/), the AWS Cloud9 IDE can still be accessed for up to five minutes afterwards\.
+Access is then denied when the required permissions expire\.

 1. In the top navigation bar, choose the AWS Region where the environment is located\.
 ![\[AWS Region selector in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-region.png)